-This course is designed to help students study educational procedures designed to develop skills in diagnosing and prescribing educational strategies for children with learning and behavioral problems.
+This course is designed to help teachers acquire the ability to diagnose specific educational difficulties in children and adolescents with learning and behavior problems and to develop effective interventions to address their particular learning issues.
 Prerequisite: SPED 511.

 SPED 515.
 Instructional Procedures for LBD Learners (3)